bozsahin/ccglab/README.md

 SBCL and CCL are usable out of the box for CCGlab.

-Design and development of CCGlab continues to be in SBCL; then checked with CCL.
+Design and development of CCGlab continues to be in SBCL, then checked with CCL.

 <b>PRELIMINARIES FOR WINDOWS</b>